udacity/create-your-own-adventure/english/marshmallow.md

 You decide to [take a shortcut](new-movie/new-movie.md) on the way to the movie...

 Instead of going to the movies, you decide to [solve the gase crisis](plow/plow.md) instead.

+You made it through the day and are starting to get sleepy...
+[Time to fall asleep](marshmallow.md)